rust-lang/blog.rust-lang.org/content/Project-Goals-2025-July-Update.md

 **Key developments:**

 1) My memory-movement PR got reviewed and after a few iterations landed in nightly.
-That means you can now don't even have to build your own rustc to move data to and from a GPU (with the limitations mentioned in my previous post).
-As part of my PR, I also updated the rustc-dev-guide: https://rustc-dev-guide.rust-lang.org/offload/installation.html
+That means you now don't even have to build your own rustc to move data to and from a GPU (with the limitations mentioned in my previous post).
+As part of my PR, I also updated the rustc-dev-guide: <https://rustc-dev-guide.rust-lang.org/offload/installation.html>.

 2) Now that the host (CPU) code landed, I looked into compiling rust kernels to GPUs.
 When experimenting with the amdgcn target for rustc I noticed a regression, due to which all examples for that target failed.
 I submitted a small patch to fix it.
-It landed a few days ago, and prevents rustc from generating f128 types on AMD GPUs: https://github.com/rust-lang/rust/pull/144383
+It landed a few days ago, and prevents rustc from generating f128 types on AMD GPUs: <https://github.com/rust-lang/rust/pull/144383>.

 3) I looked into HIP and OpenMP (managed/kernel-mode) examples to see what's needed to launch the kernels.
-I should already have most of the code upstream, since it landed as part of my host PR, so I think I should soon be able to add the remaining glue code to start running Rust code on GPUs. https://github.com/rust-lang/rust/pull/142696.
+I should already have most of the code upstream, since it landed as part of my host PR, so I think I should soon be able to add the remaining glue code to start running Rust code on GPUs. <https://github.com/rust-lang/rust/pull/142696>.

 4) The main PR of @KMJ-007 is up, to start generating typetrees for Enzyme, the backend of our std::autodiff module.
 Enzyme sometimes wants more information about a type than it can get from LLVM, so it either needs to deduce it (slow), or it will fail to compile (bad).
 In the future we hope to lower MIR information to Enzyme, and this is the first step for it.
-I just submitted the first round of reviews: https://github.com/rust-lang/rust/pull/142640
+I just submitted the first round of reviews: <https://github.com/rust-lang/rust/pull/142640>

 5) The main PR of @Sa4dUs is up, it replaces my historically grown middle-end with a proper rustc-autodiff-intrinsic.
 This allows us to remove a few hacks and thus makes it easier to maintain.
 It will also handle more corner-cases, and reduces the amount of autodiff related code in rustc by ~400 lines.
 I also gave it a first review pass.

 I also submitted an updated project-goal to finish the `std::offload` module, to the point where we can write an interesting amount of kernels in pure (nightly) Rust and launch them to GPUs.
-All new project goals are supposed to have "champions" from the teams they are related to, which in the case of my autodiff/batching/offload work would be t-compiler and t-lang (see Niko's blog post for more details).
+All new project goals are supposed to have "champions" from the teams they are related to, which in the case of my autodiff/batching/offload work would be t-compiler and t-lang (see [Niko's blog post for more details](/inside-rust/2025/06/23/project-goals-2025h2-call-for-submissions/)).
 Since I joined the compiler team a while ago I can now champion for it myself on the compiler side, and @traviscross volunteered to continue the support on the language side, thank you!

 <!-- markdown separator -->